-CYNS-225 PHYSICAL SCIENCES I (3 credits) PREREQUISITES: None
+VCYNS-225 PHYSICAL SCIENCES I (3 credits) PREREQUISITES: None disciplines.
+The course requires a research project and a final essay explaining the findings.

 The fundamental concepts of physics and chemistry are studied.
 Applications of science to everyday situations are studied.
-Emphasis is placed on the relationship between the physical sciences and other disciplines.
-The course requires a research project and a final essay explaining the findings.
+Emphasis is placed on the relationship between the physical sciences and other

-CYNS-226 PHYSICAL SCIENCES II (3 credits) PREREQUISITES: NSCI-225
+VCYNS-226 PHYSICAL SCIENCES II (3 credits) PREREQUISITES: VCYNS-225